top of page

 Estate Valuation and Probate Appraisals

-If you are trying to divide your jewelry fairly among family members, you are named as an executor or conservator to an estate, you're divorcing, using your jewelry as loan collateral, or your attorney has advised an evaluation, either an estate appraisal or valuation for division is likely what you'll need.
+If you are named as an executor or conservator to an estate, you're divorcing, using your jewelry as loan collateral, or your attorney has advised an evaluation, either an estate appraisal or valuation for division is likely what you'll need.

 Unlike retail replacement value, estate appraisals determine estimated Fair Market Value; FMV defined by the IRS is "the price that property would sell for on the open market.
 It is the price that would be agreed upon between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts."
 In other words, the estimated value of each of your pieces in their current condition, based on realized sales within the relevant market, given the appropriate amount of time and exposure.